Pathgather/pulsey/README.md

 - option to use sessionStorage instead of localStorage
 - allow user to put html inside tooltip via data attribute
 - provide user with multiple pre-designed options for look and animation of dots and tooltips just by changing one option.  or they can choose to use their own css.
+- option to be able to go back and forth between dots (as opposed to current situation where we store them in local storage and you can't return to them)

 ICEBOX